laminlabs/lamindb/docs/query-search.md

 ### Get an overview

-The easiest way to get an overview over all artifacts is by typing {meth}`~lamindb.Artifact.to_dataframe`, which returns the most recent entries of the {class}`~lamindb.Artifact` registry:
+Return the most recent entries of the {class}`~lamindb.Artifact` registry as a `DataFrame`:

 ```python
 db.Artifact.to_dataframe()
 ```

-You can include fields from other registries with the `__` syntax:
+Include fields from other registries with the `__` syntax:

 ```python
 db.Artifact.to_dataframe(include=["created_by__handle"])
 ```

-Get an overview of the most recent objects in the database:
+Get an overview over all most recent objects in the database:

 ```python
 db.view()